 Pathfinding is a crucial aspect of an NPCs core mechanics.
 Some form of navigation is essential in games where the NPC is required to move.
 The complexity of the pathfinding has increased as games have become more intricate.
-A algorithm has remained an important technique in modern games [2].
+A\ algorithm has remained an important technique in modern games [3].

-In FPS games, A is popular because of its graph-based nature.
+In FPS games, $A^$ is popular because of its graph-based nature.
 It can find an optimal route between two points.
 However, this can lead to predictable routes, which can be exploited.
-Furthermore, an exponential performance cost can occur when increasing the size of the map, as it increases the size of the graph [3], thus, adding more nodes that could be checked when forming a route.
+Furthermore, an exponential performance cost can occur when increasing the size of the map, as it increases the size of the graph [6], thus, adding more nodes that could be checked when forming a route.

-Comparison analysis was conducted by Permana et al. [4], in which they looked at A, Dijkstra and Breadth First Search (BFS) in a maze runner genre.
+Comparison analysis was conducted by Permana et al. [7], in which they looked at A\, Dijkstra and Breadth First Search (BFS) in a maze runner genre.
 They focused primarily on the performance impact of each technique, as well as the efficiency in context of functionality.
-The results suggest that all methods are capable of pathfinding, however, A was more efficient computationally.
+The results suggest that all methods are capable of pathfinding, however, A\ was more efficient computationally.

-There has been substantial research to modify A so it can excel at certain tasks.
-Sazaki et al. [5] showed that some of the limitations of A can be overcome by developing a model, which was used in a car racing scenario.
-This model focused on assisting A with a Dynamic Pathing Algorithm (DPA).
+There has been substantial research to modify A\ so it can excel at certain tasks.
+Sazaki et al. [8] showed that some of the limitations of A\ can be overcome by developing a model, which was used in a car racing scenario.
+This model focused on assisting A\ with a Dynamic Pathing Algorithm (DPA).
 The results demonstrated that it could avoid moving obstacles.
-This addresses one of the problems with A; the need to continually update the graph if the map is not static.
-This suggests that combining pathfinding models and techniques can yield positive results and shows that the effectiveness of A can be enhanced when aided with other techniques.
+This addresses one of the problems with A\; the need to continually update the graph if the map is not static.
+This suggests that combining pathfinding models and techniques can yield positive results and shows that the effectiveness of A\ can be enhanced when aided with other techniques.

-Makarov et al. [6] used Voronoi-based pathfinding that has been developed with obstacle avoidance and tactical elements to reduce the probability NPCs will traverse the dangerous areas of the map.
+Makarov et al. [9] used Voronoi-based pathfinding that has been developed with obstacle avoidance and tactical elements to reduce the probability NPCs will traverse the dangerous areas of the map.
 They showed that including what NPCs can visually 'see', it was able to make tactical and logistical decisions.
 When incorporating internal information, such as previous enemy encounters, the NPC uses all the data to make decisions, including navigation.
-This indicates that when making navigation decisions, providing the NPC with more specific data about itself can lead to an adaptable NPC, which could appear more humanlike.

-Like the forementioned work, the research in this paper uses NPCs vision to make decisions on navigation.
+This indicates that when making navigation decisions, Like the forementioned work, the research in this paper uses NPCs vision to make decisions on navigation.
 NPCs can only move to a location it can visually 'see'.
 This significantly reduces the size of the pathing and low computational overhead.
-When using a non-static map, the A graph needs to be updated on a regular basis, so NPCs do not attempt to traverse non-walkable areas.
+When using a non-static map, the A\ graph needs to be updated on a regular basis, so NPCs do not attempt to traverse non-walkable areas.
 This can have a negative impact on performance.
-While significant research has been undertaken to address this issue, it is still a problem that needs to be considered when using A. The approach proposed in this research could be useful as the NPC could update the graph based on what is in its view.
+While significant research has been undertaken to address this issue, it is still a problem that needs to be considered when using A\.
+The approach proposed in this research could be useful as the NPC could update the graph based on what is in its view.